RosaeNLG/rosaenlg/packages/english-verbs-irregular/README.md

 - generally with one single value: `"write": [ [ "wrote", "written" ] ]`
 - sometimes with multiple ones: `"weave": [ ["wove", "woven"], ["weaved", "weaved"] ]` - it's up to you to decide which one is the proper one!

+The gerunds (ing) are not in the list.